Updated: Oct 11, 2022

 Kasai: Working with Nabeyin and Ohgoshleotus has put me in a position where I can confidently put down my producer hat and focus elsewhere.
 I'm a washed-up mediocre producer.

 Guevara: In our conversations prior to this interview, you mentioned that you used to learn how to rap over 9th Wonder beats.
 You even have an unofficial version of Moment of Clarity on your YouTube page where you rapped over one of his works.
-The official version of it is on your Kasai Tape 3 project that was released back in 2019.
+The official version of it is on your Kasai Tape 3 project which was released back in 2019.
 What were some of the other ways that you learned how to rap?

 Guevara: On KT3, you have a feature with URL battle Rapper Daylyt on Pray For Me and have been a recording artist for a decade-plus now, yet in a prior talk we had, you felt like you’re barely catching steam.
-Do you feel like since the releases of KT3 and Midnight Run, that you may be gaining more of that traction that you want with your music?
+Do you feel like since the releases of KT3 and Midnight Run, you may be gaining more of that traction that you want with your music?

 Kasai: Oh definitely, quarantine really stunted my momentum but help from Daylyt and a few other special people really made my 2020 special still.
 I'm expecting to double my following soon.